-- Does screening for thyroid cancer (by palpation or ultrasound) in average-risk adults reduce risk for thyroid-specific mortality or morbidity or all-cause mortality and/or improve quality of life compared with no screening?
+- Does screening for thyroid cancer (using palpation or ultrasonography) in average-risk adults reduce the risk for thyroid-specific and all-cause mortality and/or improve quality of life?

-- Does selective screening of high-risk persons based on a combination of one or more risk factors (e.g., family history or radiation exposure) reduce risk for thyroid-specific mortality or morbidity or all-cause mortality and/or improve quality of life compared with no screening?
+- Does selective screening in high-risk persons (based on a combination of one or more risk factors, such as family history or radiation exposure) reduce the risk for thyroid-specific and all-cause mortality and/or improve quality of life?

-- What are the test performance characteristics of screening tests (palpation or ultrasound) for detecting malignant thyroid nodules in adults?
+- What are the test performance characteristics of screening tests (palpation or ultrasonography) for detecting malignant thyroid nodules in adults?

 - What are the harms of screening for thyroid cancer (either as a single application or in a screening program) in adults, including followup confirmatory testing?

-- Does treatment of screen-detected thyroid cancer reduce thyroid-specific mortality or morbidity or all-cause mortality and/or improve quality of life?
+- Does treatment of screen-detected thyroid cancer reduce thyroid-specific and all-cause mortality and/or improve quality of life?